AI Growth System Audit first

 Measure whether the decision got cleaner

-The useful read is whether the team has less manual drag and a clearer next move, not whether the work used AI.
+The useful read is whether the team has less manual drag and a clearer next move.
+AI is only useful when it improves that loop.

 Concrete examples